This post may contain affiliate links. Please see my disclosure policy for details.

 The Pixie house was one of my favourite shops as a child that is set in a quirky 300-year-old cottage.
 It’s now been transformed into Harbour Light Tea Garden.

-A stroll along Boscastle Harbour to the headland is a must and from here you can see the Devil’s Bellows which a blowhole on the cliff!
+A stroll along Boscastle Harbour to the headland is a must and from here you can see the Devil’s Bellows which is a blowhole on the cliff!

 Bodmin Moor is a seriously underrated place to visit and is full of ancient sites, waterfalls and walks.